Beable-Guided Quantum Theories: Generalising Quantum Probability Laws: Beable probabilities in standard beable models

 If the model respects standard quantum dynamics for the state vector, it also includes the standard time-evolved quantum state $\ket{\psi (t) } = \exp ( - i H t / \hbar ) \ket{ \psi (0) }$ as a mathematical object.
 The quantum state may itself also be defined to be one of the beables, but it need not necessarily be.

 Perhaps the most familiar example of a time-local beable model respecting standard quantum dynamics is standard non-relativistic de Broglie-Bohm theory \cite{debroglie, bohm} applied to a system of $N$ distinguishable particles.
-Here the quantum state at time $t$ is
+Here the quantum state at time $t$ is $\ket{\psi(t)}$, where

 We will take the beables at time $t$ to be the position coordinates of the $N$ particle trajectories.
 (We will not take the quantum state here to be a beable, although many authors choose to.
-Both options are possible, and both are questionable: see the remarks footnoted above on double ontologies.)
+Both options are possible, and both are questionable: see footnote $\left[ 40 \right]$ above on double ontologies.)
 So we have These follow continuous equations, so in this case $\Lambda(t)$ depends continuously on $t$.

 Standard de Broglie-Bohm theory makes experimental predictions indistinguishable from those of Copenhagen quantum theory where both apply, in the following sense: we can always recover the Bohmian predictions for quasiclassical physics in the Copenhagen formalism by finding some suitably macroscopic system $A$ that undergoes an effectively irreversible measurement interaction with the measured quantum system $S$, and treating $A$ as though it follows quasiclassical dynamical laws rather than quantum laws.
 However, de Broglie-Bohm theory gives precise dynamical equations from which the quasiclassical behaviour of such objects can be derived, rather than separately postulated.
 De Broglie-Bohm theory can also be straightforwardly be applied to closed quantum systems and can describe the emergence of quasiclassical physics within closed systems.
 Copenhagen quantum theory, on the other hand, relies on the imprecise concept of a separate classical realm through which the quantum realm is probed and measured, and does not apply to closed quantum systems.